Government Programs Eligibility Interviewers

 Salary, Job Description, How To Become One, and More

 In this career summary, you will find out what the job of a Government Programs Eligibility Interviewer is about and what it is like.

 After reading this, you will have a good idea on what the job is about and decide if this is the right career for you.

 Government Programs Eligibility Interviewers determine eligibility of persons applying to receive assistance from government programs and agency resources, such as welfare, unemployment benefits, social security, and public housing.

-Government Interviewers with little to no experience tend to make between $29460 and $34380 while the more experienced ones make over $51340 per year.
+Government Programs Interviewers with little to no experience tend to make between $31550 and $36970 while the more experienced ones can earn over $55180 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Government Interviewer is to move to a higher paying state like DC.
-Right now, the highest paying states for Government Interviewers are DC, CT, RI, MA and AK.
+One of the easiest ways to increase your salary as a Government Programs Eligibility Interviewer is to move to a higher paying state like DC.
+Right now, the highest paying states for Government Programs Interviewers are DC, CT, IA, AK and RI.

-3 other factors that can increase your salary as A Government Interviewer is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Government Programs Eligibility Interviewer is the degree you hold, the industry you work in and lastly the company you work for.

-We asked other Government Interviewers what degree they had when they got the job and most of them said they had a High School Diploma followed by Associates degree.
+We asked other Government Programs Interviewers what degree they had when they got the job and most of them said they had a High School Diploma followed by a Bachelor’s Degree.